 Fully vaccinade individuals without symptoms are exempt from the test and quaranatine recommendations after arrival regardless of where they enter from.

 Entry from another EEA* country

-From another EEA* country the EU Covid Certificate or an equivalent certificate, however, no certificate is needed when entering from the Nordic countries.
+Travel or transit from another EEA* country requires the EU Covid Certificate or an equivalent certificate.
+No certificate however is needed when entering from the Nordic countries.
 The EU Covid Certificate contains the holder's identity and a vaccine certificate, a test certificate, and/or a recovery certificate:

 - The EU Covid Certificate of vaccine confirms that the holder has received a covid-19 vaccine in the issuing member state.
 Entry will at earliest be permitted 14 days after the date of the first dose of covid-19 vaccine was given.
 Only vaccines approved according to ordinance (EU) 726/2004, or are WHO approved for use in emergencies, will be accepted.

 - COVID-19 vaccin AstraZeneca/SKBio

 - COVISHIELD (Serum Institute of India COVID-19 vaccin)